Where Your Money Goes

 The American Association for Cancer Research (AACR) takes great care in placing your donation where it truly belongs: in the hands of scientists working on breakthroughs in cancer research.
 The role of the AACR Foundation is to raise funds to support this critical work.
 We strive to keep expenses low to ensure that eighty-eight cents of every dollar raised by the Foundation supports cancer research.

-Here are just a few of the AACR’s accomplishments in 2020:
+Here are just a few of the AACR’s recent accomplishments:

-• Significant additions to the AACR Project GENIE registry this year bring the total number of de-identified genomic records to more than 167,000 sequenced samples from more than 148,000 patients—making it among the largest fully public cancer genomic data sets released to date.
+- Significant additions to the AACR Project GENIE registry this year bring the total number of de-identified genomic records to more than 167,000 sequenced samples from more than 148,000 patients—making it among the largest fully public cancer genomic data sets released to date.

-• Released the 10th Annual Cancer Progress Report was released during a policy briefing in Washington, D.C. in September 2023.
+- The 13th Annual Cancer Progress Report was released during a policy briefing in Washington, D.C. in September 2023.
 This report is critical to our efforts to increase the public’s understanding of the progress against cancer, while also advocating for increased funding from the federal government to fuel and accelerate this progress.

 We provide transparency to assure our members and our donors that these dollars are used wisely.
 The AACR and the AACR Foundation are 501(c)(3) public charities as determined by the Internal Revenue Service.
-The following audited financial statements provide an accurate view of the combined operations of the AACR and the AACR Foundation, in accordance with generally accepted accounting principles, and our latest IRS-990 tax exempt returns can be found here:
+Audited financial statements providing an accurate view of the combined operations of the AACR and the AACR Foundation, in accordance with generally accepted accounting principles, and our latest IRS-990 tax exempt returns can be found here: